 No two cases are the same, and we tailor our marketing strategy to each customer based on the state of the market they wish to reach.
 For example, if it is a seller’s market, Partstat will negotiate with buyers the highest possible sale price.
 Conversely, if the part’s data indicates a buyer’s market with low demand, we will price the part accordingly to minimize the customer’s net loss.
 In either case, the result can be a substantial boost to the OEM’s net revenue, which can help spur additional company growth for years to come.

-Once the analysis has been completed, and the inventory is inspected and safely stored in our climate-controlled warehouse, we immediately get to work marketing the relevant inventory on dozens of paid industry subscription services.
+Once the report has been compiled, and the inventory is inspected and safely stored in our climate-controlled warehouse, we immediately get to work marketing the relevant inventory on dozens of paid industry subscription services.
 What would once be considered a significant time and monetary investment on the seller’s part is now handled entirely on our end, and the results we have achieved for our customers have been overwhelmingly positive.

 The Tip of the Iceberg

 Of course, these services are only a fraction of what our solution includes.
 While maintaining complete transparency with the seller throughout the process, Partstat also handles all sales, logistics, shipping, invoicing, and payment collection responsibilities.
-But these features are additional conveniences that contribute to the greater whole; the true heart of our Excess Inventory Solution lies in our ability to market – and sell – with aid of Big Data.
+But these features are additional conveniences that contribute to the greater whole; the true heart of our Inventory Exit Solution lies in our ability to market – and sell – with aid of Big Data.

 The secret to maximizing excess inventory ROI, as it turns out, is not so secret after all.